pkimber/old-docs-migrated-to-gitlab/source/dev-django.rst

           self.object = form.save(commit=False)
           self.object.deleted = True
           self.object = form.save()
+      # return the response or add a task to the queue
       return HttpResponseRedirect(self.get_success_url())

-If you don't do this then queued tasks are called before the object is saved.
+If we don't do this then queued tasks are called before the object is saved.